 Breastfeeding support and advice

 There are a range of services available to support you with feeding your baby.
-If you would like support, please contact your midwife or health visitor or attend one of the breastfeeding drop-ins in Hackney and the City.
+If you would like support, please contact your midwife or health visitor or attend one of the Hackney and City breastfeeding drop-ins.
 You can also access telephone support from various services:

 |Breastfeeding Support Websites||Breastfeeding Helpline|